nimblehq/elixir-templates/README.md

 Step 3: Fetch and install dependencies

-Run this command in the root of the project directory to install NimblePhxGenTemplate.
+Run this command in the root of the project directory to install NimbleTemplate.

 ```bash
 mix do deps.get, deps.compile